 Playa Piskado in Westpunt

-Robert Wyland sums up this dramatic and breath taking experience the best with this quote: “The ocean stirs the heart, inspires the imagination and brings eternal joy to the soul.
+Robert Wyland quote sums up this dramatic and breath taking experience the best: “The ocean stirs the heart, inspires the imagination and brings eternal joy to the soul.
 The world’s finest wilderness lies beneath the waves.
 Into the ocean went a world more fantastic than any imagination could inspire.”

 For years the local fishermen have been cleaning and selling fish at this particular beach which is also a Fisherman’s Wharf.
 These daily activities resulted in a group of sea turtles feeding on the remains of the fish and becoming residents at the beach.
 If you’re lucky, you may see trigger fish and larger pelagics, more common on the wild North side, and pretty rare on the protected South side.